 The annual inflation rate in Montenegro edged down to 17.2% in December 2022, the second highest since July 2002 after increasing to 17.5% in the previous month.
 Main upward pressures came from housing and utilities (16.2% vs 15.5% in November), clothing and footwear (8.3% vs 7.7%) and restaurants & hotels (16.8% vs 15.3%).
 On the other hand, prices mainly slowed for food & non-alcoholic beverages (28.9% vs 30.2%), transport (12% vs 13.5%) and alcoholic beverages & tobacco (5.7% vs 6%).
 Meanwhile, the harmonized index rose by 15.7% year-on-year, from 15.8% in November.
 On a monthly basis, consumer prices inched up by 0.1%, the smallest growth since August 2021. source: Statistical Office of Montenegro

 Inflation Rate in Montenegro averaged 4.53 percent from 2001 until 2022, reaching an all time high of 26.50 percent in December of 2001 and a record low of -1.40 percent in April of 2014.
 This page provides - Montenegro Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Montenegro Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on January of 2023.

-Inflation Rate in Montenegro is expected to be -0.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Montenegro to stand at 1.00 in 12 months time.
-In the long-term, the Montenegro Inflation Rate is projected to trend around 1.70 percent in 2020, according to our econometric models.
+Inflation Rate in Montenegro is expected to be 12.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Montenegro Inflation Rate is projected to trend around 3.50 percent in 2024, according to our econometric models.